DirtySenpai/Cheat-Loader-CSGO/README.md

 1. Change any instance of "localhost" with your domain.

+2. Add or remove whatever cheats you want to support (Currently lines 24-28 BUT is not limited to only 5)

 **Goto Form5.vb**

-1. Change the domain in line 77 to your own (This one is the cheat itself)
+1. Change lines 103-118 to match your setup for what cheats you wish to support

 **Build your loader now, take it and rename it to "loader.exe" and upload it to your website.**